 Is 200 Mbps enough for gaming?

 200 Mbps is enough for most online or PC gaming.
-It might be slow for downloading game files from Steam (a little over two hours to download a 9GB game), but it won't pose issues for your experience playing or even streaming the game.
+It might be slow for downloading game files from Steam (a little over six minutes to download a 9GB game), but it won't pose issues for your experience playing or even streaming the game.
 With gaming, the thing that matters most is ping/latency.
 Try to get a fiber or cable connection if possible, and avoid DSL, which has more "lag" and deteriorates your gameplay experience.

 Why The Speed You See On Your Computer Screen Is Often Not The Speed Of Your Connection